Zovi343/PostIt-App/readme.md

 The fully functional and fully responsive website which I built with React, Redux, React Router, Sass and Webpack.
 And I also wrote tests for this app with Jest.
 On this website you can post, remove, update articles.
 You can also view articles of other users and comment or like them.
-You can view it online here: https://postit-right-now.herokuapp.com/
+You can view it here: https://postit-right-now.herokuapp.com/

 ### Installing
 ```